 The Code of Conduct also imposes requirements on suppliers.
 These requirements include a written affirmation that they act within the framework of the laws of their respective countries, counteract corruption and otherwise comply with the intentions of the Code of Conduct, for example, by offering their employees a safe and healthy work environment and not permitting child labour in production.
-The Group does not tolerate corruption, bribes or other disloyal practices that may limit competition, and any such events are to be reported to the Momentum Group management.
+The Group does not tolerate corruption, bribes or other disloyal practices that may limit competition, and all such events are to be reported to Momentum Group's management.
 If appropriate, a report to the competition authorities is prepared.
-No reports on practices that limit competition have been submitted to Group management during the 2017/18 financial year.
+No reports of practices that limit competition were submitted to Group management during the 2018/19 financial year.
 Momentum Group supports and respects the protection of human rights, and works to ensure that its operations are not complicit in the violation of human rights.

-A number of businesses in the Group also perform on-site supplier inspections with manufacturers on a regular basis, focusing on quality, environment, labour law, work environment and business ethics.
+A number of businesses in the Group also perform on-site supplier inspections with manufacturers on a regular basis, focusing on quality, environment, labour laws, work environment and business ethics.
 This work strengthens the collaboration between Momentum Group and its suppliers.

 Momentum Group has a "whistleblowing function" that includes a web-based system where every employee has the opportunity to report, openly or anonymously, all types of irregularities that may have serious consequences for the Group.
 The whistleblowing function can also be accessed externally on the Group's website.

-No violations of the Code of Conduct were reported to Group management during the 2017/18 financial year.
+No violations of the Code of Conduct were reported to Group management during the 2018/19 financial year.

-The entire Momentum Group Code of Conduct can be found on the Group's website www.momentum.group.
+The entire Momentum Group Code of Conduct can be found on the Group's website.